Book Provenance: Exhuming Jackson's Price-Codes

 Bruce McKittrick, 2017.
 Second (Revised) Ed., 310 copies

 The majority of examples Jackson gives are book-codes created and used by booksellers, to mark either the intended selling price of the (second-hand) book or the price the book was acquired for.
 Or sometimes both.
 When and where the book was acquired—year, month, auction, house clearance, online, etc—might also be recorded.
 Codes would sometimes pass down through generations of booksellers or multiple bookshop owners.
 For the most part, Jackson avoids publishing the key to codes still current.
 Several book-collector's codes are also discussed.
-It's a fascinating (and amusingly written) piece of work.
+It is a fascinating (and amusingly written) piece of work.

 After reading it, I felt compelled to contact the author; and also compelled to invent some of my own price-codes (see below).
 My email was rambling.
 I tried to say that the book felt (at that moment) like it represented much of my current thinking and approach to reading and book-collecting; which is true.
 He didn't reply.
 I then discovered that I had bought my copy of Price-Codes from Peter Kidd, the author of the Afterward.
 He informed me that Jackson had died a few years ago.